DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Mahnke_Uprichard_def/index.markdown

 [^13]: Steven Skiena, *The Algorithm Design Manual*, London: Springer,
     2008.

-[^14]: 14 Daniel Dennett, ‘Can Machines Think?’
+[^14]: Daniel Dennett, ‘Can Machines Think?’
 In Christof Teuscher (ed.)
-    *Alan Turing: Life and Legacy of a Great Thinker,*Berlin: Springer, 2004, p.
+    *Alan Turing: Life and Legacy of a Great Thinker*, Berlin: Springer, 2004, p.
 313.

-[^15]: 15 Margaret A. Boden, ‘The Social Impact of Thinking Machines’ in
+[^15]: Margaret A. Boden, ‘The Social Impact of Thinking Machines’ in
-    Tom Forester (ed.)*The Information Technology Revolution,*Oxford:
+    Tom Forester (ed.)*The Information Technology Revolution*, Oxford:
     Basil Blackwell, 1985, pp. 95-103.

 [^16]: Kieran Egan, *Imagination in Teaching and Learning: The Middle